 Field of Study: Early Childhood Education and Teaching

-Early childhood education and teaching programs prepare people to work in schools and preschools.
-Students learn the principles of teaching young children up to the third grade level.
-They also learn to direct and operate child care centers.
+In early childhood education and teaching programs students learn the principles of teaching young children up to the third grade level.
+They also learn to direct and operate childcare centers.

-Many colleges and universities offer programs in early childhood education.
+Many colleges and universities offer bachelor degree programs in early childhood education.
 In general, a bachelor's degree takes about four years of full-time study.

 One-year certificate and two-year associate degree programs in early childhood education are designed to prepare people to work with preschool children or as teacher aides in schools.
-Some two-year educational aide programs allow students to specialize in classroom aide, bilingual/bicultural aide, students with disabilities, and vocational-technical education.
+Many community colleges offer 1- and 2-year programs in early childhood education.